celestiaorg/CIPs/cips/cip-18.md

 Future CIPs that leverage SNARKs MUST use the following proof systems [GROTH16](https://eprint.iacr.org/2016/260) or [PlonK](https://eprint.iacr.org/2019/953).
 Future CIP SHOULD use either the BN254 or the BLS-12-377 pairing elleptic curves to instantiate the proof system.

-To implement these future CIPs, the [GNARK library](https://github.com/Consensys/gnark) is reccomended as a GO implementation. celestia-core SHOULD add a release that conforms to the Security Considerations section.
+To implement these future CIPs, the [GNARK library](https://github.com/Consensys/gnark) is recommended as a Go implementation.
+Celestia-core SHOULD add a release that conforms to the Security Considerations section.

 Implement a new SNARK interface in the crypto package.